Aminolevulinic Acid (Topical)

 Photosensitizing Agents: May enhance the photosensitizing effect of Aminolevulinic Acid (Topical).
 Monitor therapy

 Porfimer: Photosensitizing Agents may enhance the photosensitizing effect of Porfimer.
 Monitor therapy

 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy

 Central nervous system: Severe burning skin (≤50%; occurred during or shortly after illumination; most cases resolved in 1 to 4 days)

 Dermatologic: Burning sensation of skin (≤92%), crusted skin (≤71%), desquamation (≤64% to 71%), stinging of the skin (severe: ≤50%), hyperpigmentation (≤22% to 36%), hypopigmentation (≤22% to 36%), exfoliation of skin (≤19%), skin erosion (≤14%), dermatological disease (5% to 12%), localized vesiculation (4% to 12%)

 Local: Application site erythema (92% to 99%), local pain (≤92%), application site irritation (72%), localized edema (35%), application site pruritus (14% to 34%), application site induration (12%)

 1% to 10%:

-<1% (Limited to important or life-threatening): Blurred vision, diplopia, eye irritation, eyelid edema, feeling hot, fever, local inflammation, local swelling, nervousness, ocular hyperemia, pain, petechia, photophobia, pruritus, pustular rash, skin blister, skin discoloration, ulcer
+<1% (Limited to important or life-threatening): Blurred vision, diplopia, eye irritation, fatigue, feeling hot, fever, local swelling, nervousness, ocular hyperemia, pain, petechia, photophobia, pruritus, pustular rash, skin blister, skin discoloration, temporary amnesia

 Concerns related to adverse effects: